cforte7/Cluster-Palette/README.md

 # Background

 Machine learning algorithms are becoming an increasingly important aspect of analyzing data and providing users with enjoyable features and benefits.
 One application is the process of using clustering algorithms to identify the dominant colors in a photo.
-This is done by using the three color values that make up a pixel (RGB, LaB, etc.) as the three features in your dataset and using the resulting clusters to determine the most prominant colors.
+This is done by using the three color values that make up a pixel (RGB, LaB, etc.) as the three features in your dataset and using the resulting clusters to determine the most prominent colors.
 Below you can see an example of the scatterplot created by taking a random sample of pixels from an image.

 <br> <img src='/static/OceanScatter.gif' width=400> <img src='/static/ocean.jpg' width=400><br>

 While there are various articles and blog posts that accomplish this already, there are two gaps in the methods that I see consistently.

 ### Issue #1 - Limited Photo Types for Proof of Concept
-The photographs used to demonstrate the methods have clearly defined color palletes that can easily be selected by humans.
+The photographs used to demonstrate the methods have clearly defined color palettes that can easily be selected by humans.
 Below you can see the example images used for tutorials from <a href="https://buzzrobot.com/dominant-colors-in-an-image-using-k-means-clustering-3c7af4622036">Buzzrobot</a>, <a href="https://www.dataquest.io/blog/tutorial-colors-image-clustering-python/">DataQuest</a>, and <a href="https://towardsdatascience.com/extracting-colours-from-an-image-using-k-means-clustering-9616348712be">Towards Data Science</a>.
 You can reasonably assume that these photos with a stark separation of colors will produce clean sets of data with predictable results.
 This begs the question: what about the many pictures that do not fit this narrow mold?
 How can we be sure that these methods work as a more general solution?

 <img src='/static/buzzrobot.jpg' width=200> <img src='/static/dataquest.png' width=200> <img src='/static/towards_data_science.png' width=400>

 ### Issue #2 - Manual User Input
 In the aforementioned articles, the programmers have to manually enter in the number of clusters.
-When you have such clearly defined colors and are running it on a few photos, this hueristic method is suitable.
+When you have such clearly defined colors and are running it on a few photos, this heuristic method is suitable.
 With our example photos, it is easy to see that the photos will require 5, 3 and 6 clusters respectively.
 This again poses a potential issue when trying to create a more robust application.
 Will this work suitably for photos that don't have clearly defined colors?
 What if we aren't sure what the most optimal number of clusters is?
-In addition to the inherent ambiguity in this process, this is not a scaleable solution.
+In addition to the inherent ambiguity in this process, this is not a scalable solution.
 Manually inputting the cluster count for each photo would be an incredibly time consuming task if you have many photos and has no reasonable path for automation.

 # Purpose
 In this paper I will demonstrate the process of automating the selection of the dominant colors from photos visualizing the results  from groups of photos.
 We will accomplish this by running clustering algorithms on groups of photos and plotting the resulting clusters.
 Our use case will be scraping photos from specific Subreddits on <a href src='Reddit.com'>Reddit</a> and generating scatter plots of the clusters that are produced by a given subreddit's photos.
 For those not familiar, a Subreddit can be thought of as a themed category where users submit links, pictures, or other internet content to be voted and commented on.

 This process will include the following:
 1. Query the Pushshift API for the Reddit submissions in the target subreddits
-2. Download pictures from submissions that are identifited as being image-based
+2. Download pictures from submissions that are identified as being image-based
 3. Apply the Mean Shift Clustering Algorithm and store the results
 4. Create data visualizations for each Subreddit based on the clustering results